 Hope you enjoy this salad, guys!
 Happy spring!

 Korean Jelly Salad

-- 1 cup Korean green bean starch or olbangge starch
+- 1 cup Korean mung bean starch or olbangge starch

 - 1 green onion finely chopped